Skip to main content

 \n\n

-Your Mulebuy Spreadsheet Optimization
+Your Allchinabuy Spreadsheet Optimization

 \n

-Update your Mulebuy Spreadsheet with these key metrics: service percentage per agent, actual shipping weight vs. calculated DIM, processing time to departure, and damage/quality resolution costs.
+Update your Allchinabuy Spreadsheet with these key metrics: service percentage per agent, actual shipping weight vs. calculated DIM, processing time to departure, and damage/quality resolution costs.
 This data enables precise total cost projection for future purchases, eliminating unpleasant financial surprises.

 \n\n